Simultaneous Inference for Time Series Functional Linear Regression: Introduction

-The multiplier/weighted bootstrap technique has attracted much attention recently.
+On the other hand, the multiplier bootstrap technique has attracted much attention recently.
 Among others, \cite{CB2005} derived asymptotic consistency of the generalized bootstrap technique for estimating equations. \cite{MK2005} established the validity of the weighted bootstrap technique based on a weighted $M$-estimation framework.
-Non-asymptotic results on the multiplier bootstrap validity with applications to high-dimensional inference of independent data were established in \cite{CDK13}.
-Later, \cite{SZ2015} considered a multiplier bootstrap procedure in the construction of likelihood-based confidence sets under possible model misspecifications.
+Later, \cite{SZ2015} considered a multiplier bootstrap procedure in the construction of likelihood-based confidence sets under possible model misspecification.
+Non-asymptotic results on the multiplier bootstrap have been used for high dimensional inference on hyper-rectangles and certain classes of simple convex sets that can be well approximated by (possibly higher dimensional) hyper-rectangles after linear transformations; see for instance \cite{CDK13} and \cite{CDK17} for independent data and \cite{zhou2020statistical} for functional time series.

 The paper is organized as follows.
-In Section \ref{sec2}, we propose the methodology of the JSCB construction based on roughness penalization approach.
-The theoretical result on the multiplier bootstrap for estimators of $\bm{\beta}(t)$ by roughness penalization estimation is discussed in Section \ref{sec3}.
-In particular, we introduce in Section \ref{physi_rep} a general class of stationary functional time series models based on orthonormal basis expansions and nonlinear system theory.
-Section \ref{sec4} investigates finite sample accuracy and power of the bootstrap methodology for various basis functions and weighting schemes using Monte Carlo experiments.
-We analyze a time series dataset on electricity demand curves and daily average demand in Spain in Section \ref{sec5} and conclude the article in Section \ref{sec6} with discussions on several issues including the effects of pre-smoothing, practical choices of the basis functions and extensions to regression models with functional response.
-Additional simulations, examples, theoretical results and the proofs of all theoretical results are deferred to the supplemental material.
+In Section \ref{sec2}, we propose the methodology of the JSCB construction based on a roughness penalization approach.
+Section \ref{sec4} investigates finite sample accuracy of the bootstrap methodology for various basis functions and weighting schemes using Monte Carlo experiments.
+We analyze a time series dataset on electricity demand curves and daily total demand in Spain in Section \ref{sec5}.
+The theoretical result on the multiplier bootstrap for roughness penalized estimators of $\bm{\beta}(t)$ is discussed in Section \ref{sec3}.
+Additional discussions, simulations, examples, theoretical results and the proofs of all theoretical results are deferred to the supplemental material.
+Reproducible code for the implementation of the JSCB construction is available at \url{https://github.com/YC-stats/FLM_numerical}.